bcronje/docs/docs/getting-started/troubleshooting.md

     ```

 3. Check there isn't other software bound to your Enclave `Local address` on port `udp/53`

-4. If you're running Enclave on a Linux operating system or inside a container, check that you've correctly [configured DNS forwarding](/kb/how-to-configure-dns-forwarding-on-linux/) to ensure DNS queries from the operating system are reaching the local Enclave DNS stub resolver
+4. If you're running Enclave on a Linux operating system or inside a container, check that you've correctly [configured DNS forwarding](/kb/how-to-configure-dns-forwarding-on-linux/) to ensure DNS queries from the operating system are reaching the local Enclave DNS stub resolver.

 5. Check that your primary recursive nameserver returns a `SRVFAIL` when queried with a hostname it should be unable to resolve.
 Some ISPs run nameservers which return IP addresses for ad servers instead of returning a `SRVFAIL` for non-existent domains.
 The ping request shown below _should_ fail.
 If it does not, your ISPs DNS resolver may be hijacking your DNS requests to serve ads

     ```